A Suite in 8 Parts

 Released on the following formats:

-Digitally on all major platforms (Spotify, Apple Music, etc.).
+As Vinyl record and digitally on all major platforms (Spotify, Apple Music, etc.).
 You can check it out on the player below.